Plan for Enterprise Agreement enrollment

 • Departments help to segment costs into logical groupings and set a budget or quota at the department level.
 The quota isn't firmly enforced; it's used for reporting purposes.

-• Accounts are organizational units in the Azure EA portal.
+• Accounts are organizational units in the Cost Management blade of the Azure portal.
 They can be used to manage subscriptions and access reports.

 • Enterprise Agreement enrollment roles link users with their functional role.
 These roles are: